-For 2023, an amount of <1 is included under other costs related to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.
+For 2023, an amount of 4 is included under other costs related to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.

-The audit fees attributable to Share Class Z for 2024 amount to 1 (2023: 2) for the audit of the financial statements and <1 (2023: <1) for other audit engagements.
+The audit fees attributable to Share Class U for 2024 are included in the all-in fee and amount to 1 (2023: 1) for the audit of the financial statements and <1 (2023: <1) for other audit engagements.
 There are no audit fees related to advisory or other non-audit services.

 According to RJ 615.405, a comparative overview of normative costs and actual costs must be included.
-Normative costs are those incurred according to the prospectus, categorised by type.
+Normative costs are the costs that, by type, are specified in the prospectus.